 7) They believe themselves to be the personification of masculine perfection… and that they are duty bound to share their charms out amongst the drooling female population!

-8) They are looking for the perfect woman, and temporarily believe they have found her in you – until you do or say something that shatters their unrealistic illusion.
-And then they move on to the next one…
+8) They are looking for the perfect woman and temporarily believe they have found her in you – until you do or say something that challenges their unreasonable expectation, and shatters their unrealistic illusion.
+So, they move on to the next one…

-9) They begin to realise that you are smart and have your own beliefs and opinions – not to mention ambition – and they feel challenged… and unwilling to rise to it.
+9) They begin to realise that you are smart and have your own beliefs and opinions – not to mention ambition.
+Feeling challenged, they are unwilling to rise to it.